fionn/hkdc-2019/README.md

-# HK District Council Constituency Bot
+# Hong Kong District Council 2019 Bot

+## About

+This bot tweets satellite images of Hong Kong district council constituencies along with the outcome of the 2019 district council elections for that district.

 ## Configuration